 How do I carry out a risk assessment?

 When carrying out your risk assessment try not to overcomplicate the process.
-In many organisations, the risks are well known and the necessary control measures are easy to apply.
-If you are aware of the risks associated in your workplace, check that you have taken reasonable precautions to avoid injury.
+In many organisations, the risks are well known, and the necessary control measures are easy to apply.
+If you are aware of the risks associated with your workplace, check that you have taken reasonable precautions to avoid injury.

 There are five steps to completing a risk assessment: –